• Skip to primary navigation

 Virginia Physical Therapy CEU Requirements

-From the Virginia Physical Therapy Practice Act Website: (VA source)
+From the Virginia Board of Physical Therapy Website: (VA source)

 Washington Physical Therapy CEU Requirements

-Physical therapists must complete 32 hours of continuing education and 200 hours of employment every two years.
+“To renew a physical therapist license, you must have 32 hours of continuing education and 200 hours of physical therapy employment every two years.

 West Virginia Physical Therapy CEU Requirements